-The Tuttnauer 1730 Valueklave autoclave is a reliable machine for basic sterilizing.
-Because of its small size, many professionals choose it for dental offices, tattoo studios, nail salons, and jewelry shops.
+The Tuttnauer 1730 Valueklave autoclave is a budget priced, manual, high quality steam sterilizer.
+Because of its small size, many professionals choose it for dental offices, veterinary offices, tattoo studios, nail salons, and jewelry shops, to name a few.

 - Drain valve is at the front for easy draining and cleaning.

 - Fast sterilizing turn around for wrapped and unwrapped instruments.

 - Drying cycle is efficient for wrapped instruments to not leave any moisture.